jsgoecke/tesla/README.md

 # tesla

-This library provides a wrapper around the API to easily query and command the a [https://www.teslamotors.com/models](Telsa Model S) remotely in Go.
+This library provides a wrapper around the API to easily query and command the a [Tesla Model S](https://www.teslamotors.com/models) remotely in Go.

 ![Go Tesla Gopher](https://dl.dropboxusercontent.com/u/25511/Images/gotesla.png)